D C Harries Military Portraits

 Scope and content

-Over eight hundred portraits, mostly studio, predominantly of First World War era British Soldiers.
+Over nine hundred portraits, mostly studio, predominantly of First World War era British Soldiers.
 Most are individual portraits, some are in small groups with family or friends, also large group photographs.
 Many depicting a Territorial Force summer camp may well be from a 1913 camp held between Bridge and Lovelock farms, Ffairfach in the summer of 1913.
 The vast majority are anonymous but some can be given approximate dates by the presence of overseas service chevrons, good conduct stripes etc. Many of those dated 1914, especially the Pembroke Yeomanry, may well date from the years preceding the outbreak of WW1.
 Other portraits are of members of associated services and include veterans of earlier conflicts and servicemen & women from World War Two.
 The latter category including American troops from the 28th Division who were camped in South Wales from October 1943 until July 1944 as well as Free French and Belgian soldiers.
 Both US Corps of Engineers and infantry corps are represented.
 The engineers are believed to be men of the 103rd Engineer Battalion who served with the 28th Division.
 Their headquarters from October 1943 to April 1944 was the Hotel Belgrave, Tenby.
 There are also a considerable number of US Quartermaster Corps GI's including African-American soldiers.

 Appraisal, destruction and scheduling